• Skip to main content

 Let’s start with the science…

 Fluorine is decomposed into fluorides of different forms, and is found in minerals in the earth’s crust.
-It is one of the several halogens – which translates from Latin as “salt former” – in the periodic table.
+It is one of the several halogens – which translates from Latin as “salt maker” – in the periodic table.
 Other halogens you may be familiar with are iodine and chlorine, and those are controversial as well.
-(I have written extensively on iodine specifically in this article).
+(I have written extensively on iodine in this article).

 Fluoride is one of many trace minerals, and, like other trace minerals, is not meant to be introduced to the body in large amounts.
+The WHO’s recommendation is that fluoride in drinking water be no higher than 1.5 mg/L. However, research shows that groundwater contamination is a serious problem in some areas of the world, which means that those populations are ingesting much more than the recommended upper limit.
+[1]

 The History of Fluoride